A5H73Y/Parkour/docs/essential/faq.md

 #### ParkourLevel

-A Player can earn levels will unlock new Courses for them to join.
+A Player can earn levels which will unlock new Courses for them to join.
 An example is 'course2' will be locked until they complete 'course1'.
 The reward can either be an exact level, or an addition to their current level.
 For example, you can finish all the 'easy' Courses in any order before having enough ParkourLevel to join the 'medium' Courses.
 The Player's ParkourLevel can never decrease, only increase or remain the same.

 #### ParkourRank